 The first two types are characterized by the absence of dominant species or very high alpha diversity.
 The most important tree families are Leguminosae, Sapotaceae, Lauraceae, Chrysobalanaceae, Moraceae, and Lecythidaceae.
-Fifteen floral community types have been identified here, reflecting different drainage patterns, soil nutrients, and influence of floods.
+Fifteen floral community types have been identified here, reflecting different drainage patterns, soil nutrients, and the influence of floods.
 Sierra de Chiribiquete, situated in the center of this ecoregion, has a plateau environment.
 Reaching up to 840 m, this landscape includes open dry vegetation, low forest, medium canopy forest, and savannah.
 The vegetation has the closest affinity to the Amazon region and secondly to the central Guayana region.
 The most common vascular plant families are Rubiaceae, Melastomataceae, Orchidaceae, Bromeliaceae, and Cyperaceae.

 Among the 469 bird species found here, the Chiribiquete emerald and grey-legged tinamou are both endemic.
-Mammal diversity is high with 189 species.
-Larger mammals include tapir, collared peccary, white-lipped peccary, and 13 primate species including the night monkey, white-faced saki, and the endemic mottle-faced tamarin.
+Mammal diversity is high, with 189 species.
+Larger mammals include tapir, collared peccary, white-lipped peccary, and 13 primate species, including the night monkey, white-faced saki, and the endemic mottle-faced tamarin.
 Reptiles and amphibians are abundant, including the yellow-footed tortoise, iguana, tegus lizard, and different species of snakes, such as fer-de-lance, palm pit-viper, boa constrictor, coral, and bushmaster.

 Large-scale cattle ranching in the western extreme of this ecoregion at the headwaters of the Vaupés River has resulted in the clearing of vast expanses of forest.
 A large triangle of deforestation has occurred, fanning out from the San Jose-Calamar road south of the Rio Guayabero.
-In the interior of the region small settlements of indigenous people have little impact on the natural habitat.
+In the interior of the region, small settlements of indigenous people have little impact on the natural habitat.

 Conversely, spreading populations from the city and suburban areas are now migrating down the Rio Negro, deforesting along the way for small-scale agriculture or cattle grazing.
 Large forested areas along the Vaupés and Apaporis Rivers are also falling to illegal coca production.
 The one protected area in this region is the 8,550 km2 Nukak Tuhahi National Reserve, in the central vicinity.
-The remaining intact forest is considered threatened frontier forest that may eventually be degraded by ongoing human activity.
+The remaining intact forest is considered a threatened frontier forest that may eventually be degraded by ongoing human activity.

 Deforestation for plantations and cattle pasture is the most severe threat to the natural rainforest habitat currently.
 Large quantities of ornamental fish, particularly arawana, are harvested for international trade, although the severity of this threat to potential species extinction remains unknown.

-The priority conservation actions for the next decade will be to: 1) strengthen the administration of national parks, especially Chiribiquete; 2) develop economic alternatives for coca production and cattle ranching for local communities; and 3) monitor and enforce against wildlife trafficking from the rivers and forests.
+The priority conservation actions for the next decade will be to 1) strengthen the administration of national parks, especially Chiribiquete, 2) develop economic alternatives for coca production and cattle ranching for local communities, and 3) monitor and enforce against wildlife trafficking from the rivers and forests.